pcdworks/website-ng/content/about.md

 # Make it happen
 <br/>

-For a quarter of a century, we've developed innovative solutions for 50+ companies across a range of industries.
-And we've racked up more than 30 patents along the way.
-Our projects span industries including renewable energy, transportation, medical, oil and gas, food processing, military, and consumer goods.
-To us, diversity is our strength.
+*For a quarter of a century, we've developed innovative solutions for 50+ companies across a range of industries.
+*We've racked up more
+than 40 patents along the way.
+*Our projects span
+industries including renewable energy, transportation, medical, oil and gas, food processing, military, and consumer goods.

+##To us, diversity is our strength.##

 Made up of a core team of passionate and experienced scientists, engineers, and technical development experts, we also call upon a global